Hand mit Stift

 About us

-Hello, we are the Schreibwerkstatt - a small team that is here to help you with all aspects of academic writing.
-We mainly offer individual writing consultations, but also workshops on topics such as how to strucure essays, formulation aids, the use of AI, or writer's blocks.
-We also offer a writing week during term breaks.
-Here, you have the opportunity to attend workshops as well as „writing times“ where you can work on your writing tasks in the company of others.
-We are also represented at the „Lange Nacht der aufgeschobenen Hausarbeiten“ (eng.: long night of postponed assignments) with consultation hours, workshops, and writing times.
+Hello, we are the Schreibwerkstatt - a small team that supports you in all aspects of academic writing.
+Our aim is to provide you with support in effectively developing your academic writing skills.
+We offer individual writing consultations as well as workshops on topics such as text organization, the use of AI and writer's block.
+In the lecture-free periods, we host a digital writing week.
+Here you have the opportunity to attend workshops as well as writing sessions where you can work on your writing tasks in the company of other students.
+We are also represented at the “Lange Nacht der aufgeschobenen Hausarbeiten” [Long Night of postponed term papers] with additional consultations, workshops and writing sessions.
 Just get in touch with us, we look forward to hearing from you!

 Workshops and seminars